Quantum Stabilization and Flat Hydrogen-based Bands of Nitrogen-doped Lutetium Hydride: Conclusions

-In conclusion, this work establishes that the inclusion of quantum effects leads to dynamical stability of Fm$\overline{3}$m Lu$_8$H$_{23}$N, details the origin of its nearly-flat hydrogen-based band near E$_F$, and shows this structure is a plausible candidate LuH$_{3-x}$N$_y$ phase responsible for the reported near-ambient superconductivity in this chemical system \cite{dasenbrock2023evidence, salke2023evidence}.
-The Fm$\overline{3}$m Lu$_8$H$_{23}$N structure we examined is a prototype; indeed, our calculations indicate structures near this stoichiometry (e.g., Lu$_{8}$H$_{23-\delta}$N$_{1+\epsilon}$) are also likely candidates for the experimental Lu-H-N phase, with fine tuning of the doping, pressure, and small distortions of the octahedral hydrogen all capable of raising T$_c$.
-Despite its dynamical stability with quantum corrections, Lu$_8$H$_{23}$N and other Lu-H-N compounds are likely not thermodynamically stable based on first-principles calculations \cite{sun2023effect, hao2023first}.
+This work establishes the quantum nuclear effects on the structural and electronic properties of Fm$\overline{3}$m LuH$_{2.875}$N$_{0.125}$.
+In particular, we show that the structure is dynamically stable at 2 GPa with the PBE functional and unveil the origin of its nearly-flat hydrogen-based band near $E_\text{F}$.
+Our calculations indicate structures near this stoichiometry (e.g., LuH$_{2.875-\delta}$N$_{0.125}$) are plausible candidates for a superconducting Lu-H-N phase, with fine tuning of the doping, pressure, and small distortions of the octahedral hydrogen all capable of raising $T_\text{c}$.
+Our calculations suggest LuH$_{2.875}$N$_{0.125}$ undergoes a pressure-induced phase transition from a semiconducting or semimetallic molecularized hydrogen state to a metallic (and possibly superconducting) state in the 1-10 GPa pressure range.
+Despite its dynamical stability with quantum nuclear effects, the structures considered here may not be on the convex hull based on first-principles calculations.
 Synthesis, annealing, and storage methods may all impact the kinetic stability and determine whether such a material will be metastable enough to take advantage of its utility as a near-ambient superconductor.

-This research was supported by the NSF (DMR-2104881, R.H.)
-303 and DOE-NNSA through the Chicago/DOE Alliance Center (DE-NA0003975; A.D., E.Z., R.H.), and NSF SI2-SSE Grant 1740112 (H.P.).
+This research was supported by the U.S. National Science Foundation (NSF, DMR-2104881; R.H.), the U.S. Department of Energy-National Nuclear Security Administration (DOE-NNSA) through the Chicago/DOE Alliance Center (DE-NA0003975; A.D., E.Z., R.H.), the DOE Office of Science (DE-SC0020340, E.Z., R.H.), and NSF SI2-SSE (Grant 1740112; H.P.)